The 2018/19 season was the 27th of the Premier League after its formation in 1992.

-A total of 47 clubs have played in the Premier League since its inception, with Arsenal, Chelsea, Everton, Liverpool, Man Utd, and Spurs participating in every campaign to date.
-AFC Bournemouth are the latest team to play in the competition having been promoted to the top flight in 2015.
+A total of 49 clubs have played in the Premier League since its inception, with Arsenal, Chelsea, Everton, Liverpool, Man Utd, and Spurs participating in every campaign to date.

-Apart from the opening campaign in 1992/93, every season of the Premier League has had a title sponsor.
-From the 1993/94 season, England’s top flight was known as the FA Carling Premiership, before the sponsorship changed in 2001 to Barclaycard until 2004.
+Between 1993 and 2016, each season of the Premier League had a title sponsor.
+From the 1993/94 season, it was known as the FA Carling Premiership, before the sponsorship changed in 2001 to Barclaycard until 2004.

-The title of the competition then changed to the FA Barclays Premiership, with this being amended to Barclays Premier League ahead of the 2007/08 campaign.
+The title of the competition then changed to the FA Barclays Premiership.
+It became the Barclays Premier League from the 2007/08 campaign.

-Season 2015/16 marked the final campaign of a title sponsor arrangement, with the competition name becoming Premier League from 2016/17.
+The 2015/16 season was the final one having a title sponsor, with the competition becoming the Premier League from 2016/17.

 Manchester United were the first winners of the competition, finishing 10 points clear of Aston Villa, and have been PL champions on 13 occasions in total.
 Blackburn won the title once, in 1994/95, while Arsenal triumphed in 1997/98, 2001/02 and 2003/04.

-Leicester are the latest and sixth club to win the Premier League, completing a remarkable title triumph a year after a successful battle against relegation.
+Leicester became the sixth club to win the Premier League, completing a remarkable title triumph a year after a late but successful battle against relegation.

-The most successful manager in the competition is Sir Alex Ferguson who has guided Manchester United to all their Premier League successes.
-He also holds the record for being the longest serving manager in the Premier League, spending 21 years there since its inception in 1992 before retiring at the end of the 2012/13 season.
+The most successful manager in the competition is Sir Alex Ferguson, who has guided Manchester United to all their Premier League successes.
+He also holds the record for being the longest-serving manager in the Premier League, spending 21 years at Old Trafford since its inception in 1992 before retiring at the end of the 2012/13 season.

-Ryan Giggs participated in every title-winning year for Manchester United and the Welshman has also played the most matches in the Premier League, amassing 632 appearances.
+Ryan Giggs participated in every title-winning year for Manchester United and the Welshman amassed 632 appearances, behind only Gareth Barry's 653 for Premier League appearances.

-Former Newcastle United, Blackburn Rovers and Southampton forward Alan Shearer is the Premier League top scorer with 260 goals and is the only player to surpass the 200 mark.
+Former Newcastle United, Blackburn Rovers and Southampton forward Alan Shearer is the Premier League top scorer with 260 goals He is one of only two players to surpass the 200 mark - along with Wayne Rooney.